R-Escher/Object-Tracking/README.md

 # Object-Tracking
-Python OpenCV Object Tracking usin SIFT, SURF and ORB.
+Python OpenCV Object Tracking using SIFT, SURF and ORB.

 Tracks a object in a video, using selected keypoint detector.